omergamliel3/flutter-movies-weather-app/README.md

-# Prospera Exercise
+# Flutter Movies Weather app

-A Prospera coding interview exercise
+A movies and weather flutter app, focusing clean architecture development principles.

 ## How to Use